Dance

 1. at the discretion of the adjudicator.

-2. to the SOLO, DUET, or GROUP dancers in the age categories 10 and under even if there are less than 8 entries in a class.
+2. to the SOLO, DUET, TRIO, QUARTET or GROUP dancers in the age categories 10 and under, even if there are fewer than 8 entries in a class.
 A third place is possible when there are only 3 entries in this age category.

-2. Participation Certificates may be awarded to solo, duet, or group entries with dancers aged 8 and under.
+2. Participation Certificates may be awarded to solo, duet, trio, quartet, or group entries with dancers aged 8 and under.

 10. The name and standing of the winners may be announced by the adjudicator at the completion of the class.

-11. No marks for entries in the 6 and 8 and under age categories will be provided.
-Participation certificates will be awarded to soloists, duets, and each group entry.
+11. No marks or placements for entries in the 6- and 8-and-under age categories will be provided.
+Participation ribbons or certificates will be awarded to soloists, duets, and each group entry.

 Young Choreographers